cochran-at-niche/cs101/2_DataStructures/1_TheBag/README.md

 The high-level goal of this assignment is to get familiar with the ideas of [abstract data types](https://en.wikipedia.org/wiki/Abstract_data_type) (ADTs) and [data structures](https://en.wikipedia.org/wiki/Data_structure).
-Don't worry too much about those concepts now, though.
-Just try to complete the assignment to the best of your ability.
+Don't worry too much about those concepts now - just try to complete the assignment to the best of your ability.
 We will discuss it later.

 This also serves as a (hopefully) gentle introduction to the Go programming language.
-Don't worry about understanding the entirety of the language now.
+Go is a high-level language with a lot of similarities to lower-level languages, especially C. This course will mostly be in C going forward, but it will be useful to compare/contrast the two languages as we progress through the course.
+So don't worry about understanding the entirety of the language now.
 Just try to figure out how to solve the problem at hand.
-[Go by Example](https://gobyexample.com/) is a very good reference.
+[Go by Example](https://gobyexample.com/) is an excellent resource.

-Go is a high-level language with a lot of similarities to lower-level languages, especially C. This course will mostly be in C going forward, so don't worry too much about understanding all of the details of Go.

 ## Assignment